chung-nguyen/code-challenge/src/problem2/README.md

 ## Tech stacks

 ### Vite + ReactJS Typescript
 Not because of the bonus points but I usually used Vite + ReactJS for projects that are not SEO-critical, ie. an Admin Dashboard, a Facial-Recognition attendancy app for meeting.
-I am also used to working with Typescript because it is very hard to trace typos and type errors using purely JS.
-This will require less testing needed to be done and is critical for financial related apps.
+I also prefer working with Typescript because it is very hard to trace typos and type errors using purely JS.
+This will require less testing needed to be done and is mandatory for financial related apps.
 Vite React Typescript also compiles typescript pretty fast and well integrated with TailwindCSS.

 For more SEO-critical project I actually prefer NextJS.